 The nurse practitioner faculty is committed to quality and excellence in the nurse practitioner (NP) programs.
 Students meet on campus for mandatory on-campus intensive (OCI) learning experiences, simulation and evaluation.
-There are a maximum of two OCIs in each program.
-Students will attend an OCI during week one of their first clinical course for three to four days (summer quarter).
-An additional OCI visit may be required for two to three days in another clinical quarter.
+Students will attend an in-person on-campus intensive in NURS 534 for four days during week one of the summer quarter.
 Dates are subject to change.
 During the OCIs, students engage in simulated clinical learning experiences conducted in the College of Nursing and Health Professions' state-of-the-art, multidisciplinary patient simulation lab.
 These visits provide direct guidance and mentoring from faculty and the opportunity to collaborate with peers.
-Mandatory, on-campus visits are essential to students transitioning into the NP role.
+Mandatory, on-campus visits are essential to students transitioning into the NP